 History.
 Myth.
 Tradition.
 Legend.
 When we begin to delve into the ancient things of our faith, it is not always easy to differentiate.
 When it comes to ancient puzzles, far removed from us in time, it is rarely possible to fit the many pieces into precise categories.
 Often, the categories themselves resist precise definition.
 Nevertheless, ours is a historical religion.
 That is to say, our salvation has a specific history in time and space.
 If this were not so, we would have no salvation.
 We do not depend on what St. Peter calls cleverly devised myths.
 Yet, in a way we do

-Icon of St. Joseph of Arimathea at Glastonbury, with the Holy Grail and the staff that flowered, by the hand of a Monk of the Brotherhood of St. Seraphim of Sarov.
+Icon of St. Joseph of Arimathea at Glastonbury, with the Holy Grail and the staff that flowered.
+The icon is copyright St Seraphim's Trust, http://www.iconpainter.org.uk, and is used by permission.

 depend on myths of another kind.
 Sir Thomas Malory’s Le Morte D’Arthur is an epic which is related to the story of Glastonbury.
 In his Foreword to John Matthews' edition of the Morte (Casell & Co, 2000), Michael Moorcock has said, "Myths are the stories on which we base our lives.
 Legends are a colourful distraction from the grim realities the myths reveal."